StellarWitch7/Abysmia/README.md

 # Abysmia
+Abysmia is a magics and fantasy modpack.
 I do not own the rights for any of the mods contained here.
 They are meant to be used with Forge 1.12.2.

 # Included Mods
 - [Tough as Nails](https://www.curseforge.com/minecraft/mc-mods/tough-as-nails)